fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 }
 ```

-The route handlers for notes can be found in the file `controllers/notes.js`
+The routers handling associated with the notes can be found the file <i>controllers/notes.js</i>:

 ```js
 const router = require('express').Router()